sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Balsamiq for Google Drive.

-At the end of your fully-functional [30-day trial](/sales/evaluate/) period, you will be able to view existing wireframes, but you will not be able to edit or create new wireframes unless you sign up for a paid plan.
+At the end of your fully-functional [30-day trial](/sales/evaluate/) period, you will still be able to view and comment on your existing wireframes, but you will not be able to edit or create new wireframes unless you sign up for a paid plan.

 Balsamiq for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.